dienvoandpadcojp/dienvoandpadcojp/README.md

 - ⚡ Fun fact: The longest distance I have swum is 10 kilometers (in a pool) and 5 kilometers (in the sea).

-> You cannot be lonely if you like the person you're alone with.
+> If you'll not settle for anything less than your best, you will be amazed at what you can accomplish in your lives.
-> - Wayne Dyer
+> - Vince Lombardi